 \labelsubseccounter{subsec:refining}

 The contact line between regions depends on the shape of the mask used in \cref{subsec:freespace}.
-A circular shape works well with sketch-maps since the drawing is purposely inaccurate and boundaries between regions might not be straight.
+A circular shape works well with sketch maps since the drawing is inaccurate and boundaries between regions might not be straight.
 However, for metrically correct robot maps, boundaries between regions can be straightened to increase the accuracy of the segmentation.
-Thus, for each boundary between regions, we detect its endpoints and the new boundary is a straight line between them.
+We replace each boundary between regions by the straight line between its endpoints.

-When applying the segmentation algorithm on sketch-maps, this refining step is not used since straight lines do not reflect well region boundaries of sketches.
-However, for illustration purposes, a straightened segmented version of \cref{fig:model} can be seen in \cref{fig:final}.
+While this refining step is not applied to sketch maps, for illustration purposes, a straightened segmented version of \cref{fig:model} can be seen in \cref{fig:finalimg}.